Petrich: Climate

-Petrich has a mediterranean climate (Köppen Climate Classification Csa) with an average annual temperature of 15.6 °C (60 °F).
-The town experiences some continental influence, especially in winter, which is cool, but warm for Bulgarian standards.
+Petrich has a mediterranean climate (Köppen Climate Classification Csa) with an average annual temperature of 15.6 C. The town experiences some continental influence, especially in winter, which is cool, but warm for Bulgarian standards.

 Petrich is the sunniest city in Bulgaria slightly ahead of Sandanski with yearly sunshine hours exceeding 2,700 on average.

 Summer is hot and sunny and it is the longest season in Petrich, lasting from May through September, even as late as October.
 The average summer temperature is around 25 °C. In July, the sunniest month, Petrich receives 373 hours of sunshine, making it one of the sunniest places in Continental Europe.

 Winter season, around two months, starts in late December and lasts until early February.
 Average winter temperature is one of the highest in the country with average around 5 °C. In December, the darkest month, there are 103 hours of sunshine, on average.